fbgallet/roam-extension-live-ai-assistant/README.md

 Often, you will ask your assistant to process information already available in your graph, such as translating or summarizing a set of blocks.
 You could write instructions and copy the blocks to process to use them as a big prompt, but to make the most common tasks easier, Live AI Assistant offers a set of built-in prompts (around fifty) designed to be effective, rigorous, and tailored to Roam's specific constraints.
 You simply need, either:

-- to select (by multi-block selection) the content to process and choose the built-in prompt from the context menu.
+- to select (by multi-block selection) the content to process,
-- open the context menu, select some context element to use as input content and choose the built-in prompt to apply.
+- open the Live AI context menu and choose a command to apply the corresponding built-in prompt

-To open the **context menu**, the most efficient way is to use the `Live AI Assistant: Open commands context menu` command from the Command Palette (Cmd/Ctrl + p), or even better, use the shortcut (default is `Cmd + Ctrl + a`, which you can modify as you wish).
-Two other very simple options: right-click on the AI completion icon, or Cmd/Ctrl + right-click anywhere on the page where right-clicking does not have a specific function in Roam.
+- eventually use a specific model (not the default one) by right-clicking on the command: a list of available models will appear in a submenu

-⚡️ **In practice, all you need is a hotkey and a few letters to quickly find a command.
+> ⚡️ **In practice, all you need is a hotkey and a few letters to quickly find a command.
 For example, to translate a block into French, you just need to press 'cmd + Ctrl + a', type 'fre' and press Enter!
 It's almost instant !**

-You can add specific instructions to built-in prompts simply by clicking the '+' button on the left of the prompt search box.
+You can also add specific instructions to built-in prompts simply by clicking the '+' button on the left of the prompt search box.

 You can view the exact content of each of these prompts [here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/428602f8a383b46425a80f6e63ec2ef3af05d1b8/src/ai/prompts.js#L112).